hlandau/service/README.md

   - Testing would be nice, but a library of this nature isn't too susceptible to unit testing.
 Something to think about.

+  - **Severe**: A bug in Go 1.5 means that privilege dropping does not work correctly, but instead hangs forever ([#12498](https://github.com/golang/go/issues/12498)).
+A patch is available but is not yet part of any release.
+As a workaround, use Go 1.4 or do not use privilege dropping (e.g. run as a non-root user and do not specify `-uid`, `-gid` or `-chroot`).

 Platform Support
 ----------------